 Founded in November 2014, Cinema Escapist is a home for insightful commentary on global film and media.
 Our focus is on foreign-language films; sometimes we cover English-language media if it provides insight on international affairs.

 We aim to explore both the world and self through a cinematic lens — whether through reviews, media analysis, or interviews.

 Cinema Escapist‘s work rests upon the belief that media and society are intimately intertwined.
 Movies, television, music, and literature are not only art, but also portals for intellectual discovery.
 By better understanding media, we can better understand each other and ourselves.

 By day, Anthony is a Product Manager at Khan Academy in Silicon Valley.
 By night, he runs and writes for Cinema Escapist.
 Anthony has an intellectual fascination with East Asian politics and totalitarian regimes like North Korea and East Germany.
 His favorite films include Empire of the Sun, Yi Yi, and The Fog of War.

-Richard Yu, Founding Contributor
+Richard Yu, Asia Editor and Founding Contributor